jlund/docker-chrome-pulseaudio/README.md

         sudo service pulseaudio restart

+   On some distributions, it may be necessary to completely restart your computer.
 You can confirm that the settings have successfully been applied using the `pax11publish` command.
 You should see something like this (the important part is in bold):

    > Server: {ShortAlphanumericString}unix:/run/user/1000/pulse/native **tcp:YourHostname:4713 tcp6:YourHostname:4713**